 Azelaic acid is a naturally occurring acid found in grains such as barley, wheat, and rye.
 It’s rich in anti-microbial and anti-inflammatory properties which makes it an effective treatment for acne and rosacea.
-Similar to retinol, azelaic acid puts a stop to future outbreaks and clean bacteria from your pores that causes acne.
-It also mildly exfoliates the skin, curtails redness and reduces the appearance of hyperpigmentations.
+Similar to retinol, azelaic acid puts a stop to future outbreaks and cleanses bacteria from your pores that causes acne.
+It also mildly exfoliates the skin, curtails redness and reduces the appearance of hyperpigmentation.

 According to NYC-based board certified dermatologist Francesa Fusco, MD, “Azelaic acid is produced naturally on your own skin by your own yeast, but you can also make it in a laboratory, and it can come from grains and cereals,”.
 Fusco further says azelaic acid gently exfoliates deep within the skin pores to prevent comedones.

 It’s also keratolytic (decreases keratin), anti-inflammatory, and has antioxidant properties.

 Infact azelaic acid is a multifunctional skincare ingredient, as it tackles different kinds of skin issues and fix imperfections such as acne, rosacea, redness, hyperpigmentation, melasma and shrink large pores.

 This content won’t be in-depth if we don’t disclose in detail the full potentials of this wonder-ingredient to the skin, so having said that, we’re going to reveal the full skin benefits of azelaic acid and why it deserves a spot in your skincare routine especially if you have an oily and acne-prone skin type.